kalikaneko/leap_mail/docs/index.rst

 keep clear the separation between *mutable* and *inmutable* parts, and still being able to reconstruct arbitrarily nested email structures easily.

+For performance reasons, we keep an inmemory store that is periodically dumped to the solead store.

 In the coming releases we are going to be working towards the goal of exposing a protocol-agnostic email public API, so that third party mail clients can manipulate the data layer without having to resort to handling the sql tables or